Feminist bride, traditional-ish wedding

 We got married.
 Can you believe it?

 We did it!
 Here’s my secret: we got married far from our families, we asked for no advice, and when they did very generously give us money, it was for things like our beach welcome party; ie, the most noncontroversial and inexpensive things we could think of.
 The only part his family had in the actual planning of our wedding was when his mom and sisters went dress shopping with me, which turned out to be one of my very favorite parts of the whole planning process.
 I didn’t get a dress from the shop we went to, but we laughed and joked and I saw them not as people who hated me, but as family whom I loved and loved me back.

 We are all fighting our own battles, and if I’ve resented judgment in the past I certainly have no room to judge.
 Listen - I am not excusing their homophobia and other dangerous beliefs.
 I will always stand at the ready to defend the rights of the oppressed (and I have, and I will again if necessary).
 However, at some point, we all just have to do what is important to us and what moves the world forward in a positive way.
 And when it comes to your wedding, it’s only one day.
 I doubt that, at this second, my husband’s mom is angry that I didn’t take his last name, or wondering why we didn’t quote the bible in our vows.
 And if she is, I have no control of that, and it can’t be my problem.

 I'm sure if the LGBTQ or feminist police came to our wedding, they would come back with a list of all the ways we failed.
 If you want to take your husband's last name or be called Mrs., you can still be a feminist.
-And if you define yourself as queer but still want to marry a cis-man (or person of ANY gender), you can!
+And if you define yourself as queer but still want to marry a cis-man (or person of any gender), you clearly can!
 Any suggestion otherwise is divisive and wrong.